Boni0/saperke/README.md

 LoL, you nuts?

-Jokes aside - if you see some bugs (or ideas to add/improve something) I am open and will be happy for some PR's
+Jokes aside - if you see some bugs (or ideas to add/improve something) I am open and will be very happy for PR's